BartekDan/INV/README.md

 The agent validates the output and, if validation fails, asks an OpenAI model for a patch to fix the converter.
 Patched versions of the converter are stored in `script_versions/`.
+Each failing invoice is reprocessed up to three times with these patches applied.

 Final valid files are placed in `epp_repaired/`.